ncullmann/eugenes-escape/README.md

 Tested and working on Unity 2019.4.17f1.

 # License
 Eugene's Escape is released under the GPLv3 license.
-Some assets used are not my intellectual property and are most likely under a different license.
+Some assets used are not my intellectual property and are most likely under various licenses.